-- 1. LT: Indicates a tire, designated by the Tire and Rim Association (T&RA), that is intended for service on light trucks.
+1. LT: Indicates a tire, designated by the Tire and Rim Association (T&RA), that is intended for service on light trucks.

-- 2. Load Range/Load Inflation Limits: Indicates the tires load-carrying capabilities and its inflation limits.
+2. Load Range/Load Inflation

+Limits: Indicates the tires load-carrying capabilities and its inflation limits.
-- 3. Maximum Load Dual kg (lbs.)

-at kPa (psi) cold: Indicates the

-maximum load and tire pressure

-when the tire is used as a dual; a

-dual is defined as when four tires are put on the rear axle (a total of six

-or more tires on the vehicle).
+3. Maximum Load Dual lbs. (kg) at psi (kPa) cold: Indicates the maximum load and tire pressure when the tire is used as a dual; a head is defined as other four time dual is defined as when four tires are put on the rear axle (a total of six or more tires on the vehicle).

-- 4. Maximum Load Single kg (lbs.) at kPa (psi) cold: Indicates the maximum load and tire pressure when the tire is used as a single; a single is defined as when two tires (total) are put on the rear axle.
+4. Maximum Load Single lbs. (kg) at psi (kPa) cold: Indicates the maximum load and tire pressure when the tire is used as a single; a single is defined as when two tires (total) are put on the rear axle.